joshvillbrandt/MD25/README.md

 # Usage

 This library implements the I2C functionality of the MD25 motor controllers.
 The header file is pretty self explanatory, so just read that.
-Full documentation of the MD25 is in available in the datasheets directory.
-(Datasheets downloaded from http://www.robot-electronics.co.uk/htm/md25tech.htm .)
+Full documentation of the MD25 is in available in the datasheets directory (which were downloaded from http://www.robot-electronics.co.uk/htm/md25tech.htm).